plausible/website/_posts/2024-09-24-woocommerce-analytics-plugin-one-click-setup-for-tracking-sales-funnel-marketing-and-more.md

 ### GA4 will slow down your ecommerce site.
 Plausible will not.

-The recommended GA4 implementation with Google Tag Manager uses a JavaScript file that is at least 75 times bigger than that of Plausible.
+The recommended GA4 implementation with Google Tag Manager uses a JavaScript file that is much heavier than that of Plausible.
 If you use GTag and not GTM, the difference is even bigger.
 We have a detailed study of this [here](https://plausible.io/lightweight-web-analytics).

 Slower stores are bad for SEO, site experience, cart abandonment, and whatnot.
 The Plausible script is lightweight: practically incapable of slowing down any site.